AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Moving Windows
 ==============

-As we have seen, the organization of windows can be changed at any time by selecting a notebook containing several editors or browsers, and selecting one of the Split menus in the :menuselection:`Window` menu.
+You can change the organization of windows at any time by selecting a notebook containing several editors or browsers and selecting one of the Split menus in the :menuselection:`Window` menu.

-A more intuitive method is also provided, based on the drag-and-drop paradigm.
-The idea is simply to select a window, wherever it is, and then, by clicking on it and moving the mouse while keeping the left button pressed, drop it anywhere else inside GPS.

-Selecting an item so that it can be dragged is done simply by clicking with the left mouse button in its title bar, and keep the button pressed while moving the mouse.

-If the window is inside a notebook, you can also choose to select the notebook tab to start dragging the window around.
-In such a case, the windows within the notebook can also be reordered: select the tab, then start moving left or right to the new position the window should have.
-Note that your mouse must remain within the tab area, since otherwise GPS will enter in the mode where the window can be put in other notebooks.
+But you can also drag and drop the window anywhere inside GPS.
+Select an item to dragged by left-clicking in its title bar.
+If the window is inside a notebook, you can also select the notebook.
+If so, the windows within the notebook can also be reordered: select the tab, then start moving left or right to the window's new position.
+Your mouse must remain within the tab area or GPS will drop the window into other notebooks.

-Here are the various places where a window can be dropped:
+Here are the various places where you can drop a window:

 * Inside the MDI

-  While you keep the mouse button pressed, and move the mouse around, the target area is highlighted.
-This shows precisely where the window would be put if you were to release the mouse button at that point.
-The background color of the highlight indicates whether the window will be preserved (if the color is the same as the title bar) or not when changing perspectives (for instance when starting a debug session).
-You can drag to one of the sides of a notebook to split that notebook.
+  While the mouse button is pressed, the target area is highlighted and shows where the window would be put if you release the mouse button.
+The background color of the highlight indicates whether the window will be preserved (if the color is the same as the title bar) or not when changing perspectives (for example, when starting a debug session).
+You can drag a window to one side of a notebook to split that notebook.

-  If you move your mouse all the way to the side of the desktop, and then drop the window, that window will occupy the full width (resp. height) of the desktop on that side.
+  If you drop a window all the way to a side of the desktop, the window will occupy the full width (or height) of the desktop.

 * System window

-  If you drop a window outside of GPS (for instance, on the background of your screen), the window will be floated.
+  If you drop a window outside of GPS (for example, on the background of your screen), GPS will float the window.

 .. index:: cloning editors

-If you maintain the :kbd:`shift` key pressed while dropping the window, this might result in a copy operation instead of a simple move.
-For instance, if you are dropping an editor, a new view of the same editor will be created, resulting in two views present in GPS: the original one is left at its initial location, and a second view is created at the new location.
+Keeping the :kbd:`shift` key pressed while dropping the window results in a copy operation instead of a simple move, if possible.
+For example, if you drop an editor, a new view of the same editor is created, resulting in two
+views: the original one at its initial location and a second at the new location.

-If you maintain the :kbd:`control` key pressed while dropping the window, all the windows that were in the same notebook are moved, instead of the single one you selected.
-This is the fastest way to move a group of windows to a new location, instead of moving them one by one.
+If you keep the :kbd:`control` key pressed while dropping the window, all the windows in the same notebook are moved, instead of the single one you selected.
+This is the fastest way to move a group of windows to a new location.

 .. index:: perspectives